 Reuse – Many items found around the home can be used for different purposes.
 So before you throw those items away, think about how they can be reused.

-- Bags and twist ties – Carrier bags can be reused in the shops or as bin bags around the house.
+Reuse Bags and twist ties – Carrier bags can be reused in the shops or as bin bags around the house.
 Paper bags make useful wrapping paper or can be recycled through your local recycling programs.
 Twist ties can be used to secure loose items together, such as computer wires.
+NEVER try to recycle your bags in our bins.

 Reduce – Waste can be reduced by not purchasing over packaged products, composting food waste.